 - Witness and participate in the evolution of a highly technological product from A to Z.

-Instantly, I knew that I would be fulfilled both as an entrepreneur and as a data scientist.
+Instantly, I knew that I would be fulfilled both as an Entrepreneur and as a Data Scientist.
 And I was right.
 Since day one at Ponicode, that feeling of restlessness has completely disappeared.
 I have never felt more grounded.
 I am learning a million things and my mind sharpens everyday.
-Every week flies like an instant, but at the same time feels like a year in terms of what I learn and achieve.
+Every week flies by in an instant, but at the same time feels like a year in terms of what I learn and achieve.

-I would like to share a few lessons I learnt in the last 3 months of what it is to be a data entrepreneur.
+I would like to share a few lessons I have learnt in the last 3 months on what it is to be a Data Entrepreneur.

 Do Business not Useless

 An issue that I have encountered when building my models is getting stuck on irrelevant tasks.
 Sometimes, your scientific mind and your business mind will contradict one another.
 You business voice tells you “Do it fast, clients are waiting..” while your scientific mind tells you “This is not perfect!
 I want 90% of accuracy not 60%!”.

 At the beginning, you need to focus on making an MVP as fast as possible.
 It is not an accuracy contest.
 You should aim at an MVM, as in Minimal Viable Model.
 This means taking shortcuts even if it means not picking the state of the art or not listening to senior Data Scientists.

 Always keep in mind that your model is used for your product.
 If you understand who your product is for, you’ll know exactly where you can make compromises with your data and where you can not.

 Also, if you are lucky enough to be surrounded by Tech Entrepreneurs like I am at Ponicode, you’ll be amazed to see how some clever one-hour shortcuts they suggest can save you weeks, if not months.